Heat dissipation in marginally stable linear time-delayed Langevin systems: Marginally stable dynamics of linear time-delayed Langevin systems

+This characteristic equation corresponds to the linear stability of the dynamics (Eq.~\eqref{par_eq}).
+The distribution of $x(t)$ is Gaussian, with the mean value and variance:

-(see Appendix~\ref{appendix:exp} for details).
-From Eq.~\eqref{for_sol} and Eq.~\eqref{fun_sol_exp}, we see that the distribution of the real parts of the characteristic roots determines the asymptotic behavior of the solution $x(t)$ (Eq.~\eqref{for_sol}): if $\max\{\text{Re}[S_k]\}<0$, then the distribution of the solution converges to a steady one; if $\max\{\text{Re}[S_k]\}=0$ for finite number of roots, then the distribution is marginally stable and generally linearly diffuses away in the long-time limit; if $\max\{\text{Re}[S_k]\}>0$, then the dynamics exponentially diverges.
+Note that the history function $\phi(t)$ enters into the expression only for the mean value, but not for the variance.
+Parameters $a,b,\tau$ in Eq.~\eqref{char_eq} determine the distribution of characteristic roots $\{S_k\}$, which further control the asymptotic behavior of the solution $x(t)$ .
+If $\max\{\text{Re}[S_k]\}<0$, the distribution of $x(t)$ becomes stationary as $t\rightarrow\infty$ and the dynamics is \textit{stable}; if $\max\{\text{Re}[S_k]\}=0$, the variance of $x(t)$ diverges linearly in time and the dynamics is \textit{marginally stable}; if $\max\{\text{Re}[S_k]\}>0$, the dynamics exponentially diverges in time.